Press gaggle

-A press gaggle (as distinct from a press conference or press briefing) is an informal briefing by the White House Press Secretary which (as used by press secretaries for the George W. Bush administration) is on the record, but disallows videography.
+A press gaggle (as distinct from a press conference or press briefing) is an informal press briefing.
+The term has been used to refer to a briefing by the White House press secretary on the record, but disallowing videography.
 The term can refer to the informal interactions between the press and the press secretary that occur before a videotaped press briefing.
+During the Biden administration the term has been used to refer to informal contact between the press and President Biden.

 A former member of the White House press corps provided the following historical context: